Teen Drivers Are Under Risk Of Car Accidents This Summer

 • Make a parent-teen driving agreement that sets family rules for teen drivers.

-The Centers for Disease Control and Prevention (CDC) suggests further that parents should ensure their teen drivers follow the Indiana graduated driver’s license passenger restrictions, which requires no passengers for 180 days after the teen obtains a probationary driver’s license, unless:
+The Centers for Disease Control and Prevention (CDC) suggests further that parents should ensure their teen drivers follow Indiana graduated driver’s license passenger restrictions, which require no passengers for 180 days after the teen obtains a probationary driver’s license, unless:

 • A driver’s ed instructor, a licensed driver age 25 or older or your spouse is in the front passenger seat, or